-As of June 30, 2007 and December 30, 2006, the net amount recognized in our Consolidated Balance Sheet related to the Additional Consideration Agreement (either receivable or payable) was zero.
 We record changes in the fair value of the Additional Consideration Agreement in our net income (loss) in the period they occur; however, any potential payments from Boise Cascade, L.L.C. to us are not recorded in net income (loss) until all contingencies have been satisfied, which is generally at the end of a 12-month measurement period ending on September 30.
-As of June 30, 2007, the average market price per ton of the benchmark grade used to calculate payments due under the Additional Consideration Agreement was \$953, which represents the average for the first nine months of the 12-month measurement period ending on September 30, 2007.
-Market prices for paper are volatile and subject to significant fluctuations.
-Accordingly, the average market price per ton for the 12-month period ending on September 30, 2007 may be different than the average as of June 30, 2007.
-If the average price per ton of the benchmark grade remains at \$953 through September 30, 2007, we would expect to receive a payment of approximately \$25 million from Boise Cascade L.L.C.
+As of September 30, 2007, the last day of the third 12-month measurement period, the average market price per ton of the benchmark grade used to calculate payments due under the Additional Consideration Agreement was \$966.
+Based on this price, we expect to receive a payment of approximately \$33 million from Boise Cascade L.L.C. and we will recognize income of \$33 million in the fourth quarter of 2007.
+As of September 29, 2007 and December 30, 2006, the net amount recognized in our Consolidated Balance Sheet related to the Additional Consideration Agreement (either receivable or payable) was zero.